CIMR-Algos/SoilMoisture_ATBD/book/definitions.md

     Equal area projection grid definition based on a Lambert Azimuthal projection and a WGS84 datum.
 Defined in {cite}`brodzik/etal:2012`.

 Dual Channel Algorithm
-    Algorithm used in SMAP to retrieve simultaneously two parameters (soil moisture and vegetation optical depth)
+    Algorithm used in SMAP to retrieve simultaneously two parameters (soil moisture and vegetation optical depth).

 International Geosphere-Biosphere Programme
     The International Geosphere-Biosphere Programme land cover classification defines ecosystems surface classifications based on vegetation characteristics and land use.